 Upon the death of the Archbishop of Goa, Linschoten returned to Lisbon in 1589.
 Enroute, he encountered English pirates, which forced a shipwreck, forcing Linschoten to the Azores, where he remained for 2 years.
 He landed in Lisbon only in 1592 and thereafter returned to his home at Enkhuizen.

 In June 1594, Linschoten sailed from Texel in the expedition headed by Dutch cartographer Willem Barentsz.
 The fleet of three ships was to enter the Kara Sea, with the hopes of finding the Northeast passage above Siberia.
 At Williams Island, the crew encountered a polar bear, the first such encounter recorded by Europeans.
-Barentsz expedition reached the west coast of Novaya Zemlya and followed it northward, before being forced to turn back in the face of large icebergs.
+The Barentsz expedition reached the west coast of Novaya Zemlya and followed it northward, before being forced to turn back in the face of large icebergs.
 The following year they sailed again in a new expedition of six ships, loaded with merchant wares that they hoped to trade with China.
 The party came across Samoyed "wild men" but eventually turned back upon discovering the Kara Sea frozen.
 Linschoten was one of the two crewmembers to have published journals on Barentsz' travels.

-In 1595, with assistance from Amsterdam publisher Cornelis Claesz, who specialised in shipping, geography and travels, Linschoten wrote Reys-gheschrift vande navigatien der Portugaloysers in Orienten (Travel Accounts of Portuguese Navigation in the Orient).
+In 1595, with assistance from Amsterdam publisher Cornelis Claesz, who specialized in shipping, geography and travels, Linschoten wrote Reys-gheschrift vande navigatien der Portugaloysers in Orienten (Travel Accounts of Portuguese Navigation in the Orient).
 This work contains a large number of sailing directions, not only for shipping between Portugal and the East Indies colonies, but also between India, China and Japan.

 Jan Huyghen also wrote two other books, Beschryvinghe van de gantsche custe van Guinea, Manicongo, Angola ende tegen over de Cabo de S. Augustijn in Brasilien, de eyghenschappen des gheheelen Oceanische Zees (Description of the Entire Coast of Guinea, Manicongo, Angola and across to the Cabo de St. Augustus in Brazil, the Characteristics of the Entire Atlantic Ocean) in 1597, and Itinerario: Voyage ofte schipvaert van Jan Huyghen van Linschoten naer Oost ofte Portugaels Indien, 1579-1592 (Travel account of the voyage of the sailor Jan Huyghen van Linschoten to the Portuguese East India) in 1596.